Octagon-simon/octaValidate/README.md

 ```
 >All rule titles, are **case-sensitive!**.
 So if you provide a custom validation rule, you must use that exact rule title in your form input.

-### MORE CUSTOM RULES
+### MORE CUSTOM RULES?
+NO PROBLEM

-What if you wish to have more than custom rules?
+What if you wish to have more custom rules?

 You may create an object with your rules declaration inside it, ( following the syntax below ), then call the function **addMoreOVCustomRules** and pass the object as a parameter.